Creating Lineage Data Manually¶

 You can assign specific dataflow paths to group sources that you define.
 You can then filter your paths using those sources.

-To assign a dataflow path to a group, you can use the Source field in the Properties section on the Details tab of the lineage editor.
+To assign a dataflow path to a group, you can use the Source field in the Properties section on the Details tab of the lineage editor or the dataflow object’s catalog page.
 Click the pencil icon to assign or edit the group source; you are given a choice to Select from existing sources or Create new source.

 If no sources have been defined, the first option is unavailable.
 To select from existing sources, choose from one of the already-defined sources: